RutiKirsh/RutiKirsh/README.md

-# Hi there! 👋
+# Hi I'm **Ruti**, 👋

-I'm **Ruti**, a passionate software engineering student who is excited about exploring new opportunities and maybe adding a touch of musical flair along the way! 🎶🎤😜
+a passionate software engineering who is excited about exploring new opportunities and maybe adding a touch of musical flair along the way! 🎶🎤😜

 ## Technologies & Tools